-As in previous years, the Sorgenia Group minimised its exposure to changes in commodity price risk hedges through increased opportunities for defining sales formulae consistent with its sourcing formulae, through hedging strategies using financial instruments trading and also through the new use of more structured instruments with a short-term horizon.
+As in previous years, the Sorgenia Group minimised its exposure to the risk of changes in commodity prices deriving from financial instruments through increased opportunities for defining sales formulae consistent with its sourcing formulae and hedging strategies implemented by trading financial contracts and thanks to the new use of more structured instruments with a short-term horizon.

-Commodity derivative contracts, in fact, are entered into only for hedging purposes, therefore changes in the results of the commodity derivative positions are offset by changes in the results of the underlying physical positions with an impact on the income statement essentially limited to the basis risk in all cases where there is a discrepancy between the commodities of the underlying physical contracts and the liquid commodities traded on the markets, both regulated and OTC, on which the derivatives are based.
-This activity is segregated to a special portfolio with transactions completed on the power, commodities and foreign exchange markets.
-This portfolio is monitored on a daily basis by a special company department, has strict limits on risk levels (calculated through VaR) and profit and loss (calculated as a stop-loss limit through P&L).
+Commodity derivatives are, in fact, entered into only for hedging purposes, so changes in the results of commodity derivative positions are offset by changes in the results of the underlying physical positions, with an impact on the income statement that is limited essentially to basis risk in all cases where there is a discrepancy between the commodities involved in the underlying physical contracts and the liquid commodities traded on the markets, both regulated and OTC, on which the derivatives are based.
+The Sorgenia Group has been involved in speculative trading since 2010.
+This activity, which involves transactions on the power, commodities and foreign exchange markets, is segregated in a separate portfolio.
+This portfolio, which is monitored on a daily basis by a specific corporate unit, has strict VaR and stop-loss limits to reduce risk.

-In 2010 operations in this area began with a daily VaR of 95%.
-The average percentage of use of the VAR limit has been 40%, closing at 31 December with a value of approximately € 275 thousands while the stop loss limit has so far never been activated.
+Operations began in this area in 2010 with a daily VaR of 95%.
+The average percentage use of the daily VaR limit was 40%, closing at 31 December with a value of around \notin 275,000, whereas to date the stop-loss has never been activated.

-In order to reliably calculate VaR, the Risk Management Department of Sorgenia S.p.A. developed a mixed benchmark-simulation approach based on which the price scenarios generated are consistent with benchmarks describing time series observations.
-The Value at Risk is daily and has a confidence level of 95%.
-The VaR value is a function of statistical price distribution and market returns, and also of time series correlations of different products and markets.
+In order to calculate VaR reliably, the Risk Management Department of Sorgenia S.p.A. has developed a mixed benchmark-simulation approach that generates price scenarios in line with parameters based on historical observations.
+Value at Risk is calculated daily with a confidence level of 95%.
+VaR is a function of statistical price distribution and market returns, as well as of serial correlations of the various products and markets.